Related ToolsReclaimMotionCalendlyGoogle Document AiAsanaClickupTodoistLinearOtterFirefliesHubspotSalesforcePipedrive

 Key Features

-Bidirectional task sync: The integration with project management tools is seamless.
-Tasks from Asana appear as flexible calendar blocks that Reclaim schedules during your available time.
+Bidirectional task sync: Tasks from Asana appear as flexible calendar blocks that Reclaim schedules during your available time.
 Mark a task complete in your calendar, and it updates in Asana automatically.
 Works with ClickUp, Linear, Jira, and Todoist with the same two-way sync.

 Buffer time: Automatically adds padding before/after meetings to prevent back-to-back scheduling.
-I use 10-minute buffers, which creates built-in breaks and prevents the exhaustion of 8 consecutive video calls.
+A common setup is 10-minute buffers.

 Time tracking: Shows actual time spent on habits, meetings, and tasks versus planned time.
-The weekly reports reveal patterns - I discovered I was consistently underestimating deep work time by 40%.
+Users frequently discover they consistently underestimate deep work time by 30-40%.

 Pricing